mtask/mtask.github.io/_posts/2020-12-18-raspberrypi-and-ruuvitag.md

 ---

 {:toc}
 This post shows how to deploy Raspberry Pi to fetch Ruuvi tag data and serve that data in a web application.
-Check [this](https://ruuvi.com/) if you don't know what a Ruuvi tag is.
+Check [this](https://ruuvi.com/) if you don't know what Ruuvi tag is.

 The overall result is: